shadiamanan/recursive-todo-app/README.md

 ## Plan for a CI/CD pipeline regarding this project

 ### 1.Install Dependencies:
-Install dependencies using npm install. npm install
+Install dependencies using:
+`npm install`

 Ensures all packages required to build and run the app are available.